mdhighfi/Paintr/README.md

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Comments (1 day)

-Using quill.js, allow for complex styling of notes.
+Add the ability to make comments on both your own and on other user's photos.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.

-[Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 5: Styling Cleanup and Seeding (1.5 days)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Bootstrap will have been used to keep things organized up until now, but in Phase 5 I will add more custom styling.

 ### Bonus Features (TBD)

+#### Album Bonuses
+- [ ] Photos can be arranged in different orders within albums
+- [ ] Users can make comments on albums
+- [ ] Ask if users want to delete all associated photos from albums when deleting an album

+#### User Bonuses
 - [ ] Users can follow and unfollow other users
-- [ ] Users can make comments on albums
+- [ ] Create artist profiles where a user can describe their work, influences, favorite mediums, etc.

-- [ ] Photos can be arranged in different orders within albums
+#### Photo Bonuses
+- [ ] Mark whether a painting is for sale
 - [ ] Create an option for private photos that are not visible to other users
-- [ ] Ask if users want to delete all associated photos from albums
+- [ ] Add the ability to drag and drop photos in to upload
-- [ ] Mark whether a painting is for sale

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md